JolineHe/BigData-BIXI/Tableau-BIXI/readme.txt

-This Tableau visualization work follows and bases on a Pig work which aims to find the 5 most important destinations for each BIXI station in terms of the frequency of trajets made between the two stations.
+This Tableau visualization work follows and bases on a Pig work which aims to find the 5 most important destinations for each BIXI station in terms of the frequency of trajets made between two stations.
 We would like to visualize the result in a map of Montreal by showing some ligne between them, and also other informations.

-This work refers to an example as followed: https://onlinehelp.tableau.com/current/pro/desktop/en-us/help.htm#maps_howto_origin_destination.html
+This work refers to an example: https://onlinehelp.tableau.com/current/pro/desktop/en-us/help.htm#maps_howto_origin_destination.html

 Two source datasets used: